JagadishKumarM/Data_Engineering_ETL/README.md

-## Data Pipeline Automation with MYSQL, Python, and AWS
+## Automated Data Pipeline with MYSQL, Python, and AWS

 This project showcases the end-to-end process of building an **ETL data pipeline** that collects and processes city information and weather data.
 By leveraging web scraping techniques, a relational database, and cloud services, the pipeline is made robust and scalable.